JolleJolles/pirecorder/README.md

 2. Set up the rpi with an (IR) camera and position it in such a way that it records the zone of interest (using the `raspistill -t 0 -k` command).
 3. Install AnimRec by following the steps [above](#install).
 4. Run the `getedge()` function to get the right region of interest to be used for recording.
-5. Run the `getgains()` function to set the right, standardized white balance.
+5. Run the `setgains()` function to set the right, standardized white balance.
 6. Run `AnimRec` for the first time to determine the right brightness settings for the camera.
 Camera brightness depends on the following parameters: `brightness`,`iso`,`contrast`, and `compensation`.
 Easiest is to record a single image (use `rectype=img`) and adjust these parameters until satisfied, which are then automatically stored.
 7. Now the rpi and AnimRec configuration are fully set up, simply use AnimRec with the required custom configuration file (for some examples, [see below](#examples)).